rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ### RKE2 Specific Requirements

-For the container runtime, RKE2 bundles its own containerd.
+RKE2 bundles its own container runtime, containerd.
 Docker is not required for RKE2 installs.

 For details on which OS versions were tested with RKE2, refer to the [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions).